The 20 Best Newborn Polycythemia Doctors in Italy

 Milan, IT

-Daniela Casati practices in Milan, Italy.
+Daniela Casati practices practicing medicine in Milan, Italy.
 Ms. Casati is rated as an Experienced expert by MediFind in the treatment of Newborn Polycythemia.
-Her top areas of expertise are Twin-To-Twin Transfusion Syndrome, Intrauterine Growth Restriction, Corpus Callosum Agenesis, Anemia, and Tissue Biopsy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Twin-To-Twin Transfusion Syndrome, Intrauterine Growth Restriction, Corpus Callosum Agenesis, Anemia, and Tissue Biopsy.

 Experienced in Newborn Polycythemia